Here’s my guide to the best things to do and see in the classic Tuscan hill town of San Gimignano.

 You can walk from one to another in about 10 minutes.
 But you may want to book a 2 hour guided walking tour to get an overview of the town’s history and top attractions.

 The central square is the Piazza del Duomo.This piazza is where most of San Gimignano’s historic attractions are all jammed together in a compressed urban setting.

 You’ll be enveloped by seven towers, including the two tallest — Torre Grossa and Torre Rognosa.

 Piaza della Cisterna is San Gimignano’s other main square.
 It’s one of Italy’s most beautiful squares.
 It’s named for the well in its center, an ancient device that collected rain water for the citizens.
 Nowadays, it serves as a wishing well.

-This piazza is also where San Gimignano’s Thursday and Saturday markets are held.
-Piazza della Cisterna has been used as a filming location for a few movies, including Zefferelli’s Tea With Mussolini.
+Piazza della Cisterna is also where San Gimignano’s Thursday and Saturday markets are held.
+The piazza has been used as a filming location for a few movies, including Zefferelli’s Tea With Mussolini.

 Instead of one tower, the Salvucci built two.
 And both towers were taller than Torre Rognosa.
 Outraged, the mayor ordered that the Torri dei Salvucci be trimmed down so that it was shorter than Torre Rognosa.